 Back in February, Wrike's customer success team launched a "churn analysis" campaign.
 For two months, we collected feedback from customers who had decided to stop using Wrike and tried to identify their reasons for leaving.

 While there were many different reasons why people left Wrike, such as a lack of financial resources and specific missing features, "lack of usage" ranked at the very top, far surpassing all the other factors.

 To be honest, at first, I didn't think this campaign was very helpful.
 Deep in my mind, I kind of knew the top result would be "lack of usage," even before we started.
 What I didn't know was why people stopped using Wrike or the reasons behind their "lack of usage."

 Nor did many Wrike customers know why themselves.
 When we talked on the phone, they would say, "I don't know, I guess we just weren't ready for a tool like this," or "I don't know, it's a good tool, we just stopped using it."

-It was frustrating, because I knew they came to Wrike for a good reason, whether it was to eliminate a pain or to improve a process.
+It was frustrating because I knew they came to Wrike for a good reason, whether it was to eliminate a pain point or to improve a process.
 Something must've gone wrong in their implementation and adoption of the platform, and it was my job to figure out what happened.

 So what was the problem?

-The efforts also need to be channelled in the right direction.
+The efforts also need to be channeled in the right direction.
 When working with customers, I've noticed one underlying theme: